coryinsiderz/rnodec.io/content/faq/_index.md

 ## What is Staking?

 "Staking" cryptocurrency is one style of the alternative to just idle-y sitting on them and waiting for the number to go up.
 It is a low-risk path to earn passive interest on your investment.  (there are high risk paths too!
-Feel free to reach out if you'd like to discuss.)
+Feel free to reach out if you'd like to discuss).
+Staking is also "voting" for the validators you stand by.

 Frankly, it makes no difference to *you* which node you stake your tokens to.
 Decentralized networks have mechanisms in place to incentivize validators to behave well, so most do.
 But keep in mind, a strong network is a well-balanced network.